enesdemirag/mapGAN/README.md

 - [termcolor](https://pypi.org/project/termcolor/)

 ## Dataset
 I wrote [this script](map-scrapper.py) to get random 512x512 map images from [mapgen2](https://github.com/redblobgames/mapgen2) and collect the dataset with 6000 maps.

+## Run
-You can get the dataset from [here](https://www.kaggle.com/enesdemirag/mapgen2).
+- Get the dataset from [here](https://www.kaggle.com/enesdemirag/mapgen2).
+- Clone this repo and run [train](train.py) script to train from start with your desired hyperparameters for dataset and models.
+> You can also run [this notebook](mapGAN.ipynb) on colab for faster results.

 ## Model
 I create a Deep Convolutional Generative Adversarial Network (DCGAN) using Tensorflow with the help of Keras.